dabralhd/experimental/notes/1index.md

 business architecture should also be thought about, because ppl can ask any common services, and management will need justifications on costs.

 E-design suite has some common services, we can use these services as common online platform services. and then resuse these service to prove that common services can be used.

+## Riddhima-UI/UX-Internship
+For figma license we need a cost center usable Geneva.
+Forwarded Valentina's message to Chadner!

+## Devhub Seminar - Github Copilot ST
+SW Affinity team action 4.2 (SW methodology automation and quality) objective of this affinity team: access productivity of github copilot and user experience
+#### Github + ST Copilot presentation
+Github copilot increases Developer Experience (DevEx) - increased happiness, productivity, innovation Github copilot infra coming from: OpenAI, Github, Microsoft
+how github copilot works: [devloper context including code, files, language etc.] --> Copilot Proxy --> LLM Copilot business: Github copilot offerring to enterprises
+- code completion, comments
+- copilot chat: context aware discussion, withing chat developer can switch models
+- copilot chat modes
+Edit mode
+Agent mode: you can chat and interact with terminal and other applications,can also talk to 3rd party applications like Figma.
+Is there any plan to integrate copilot with STM32 Cube IDE : STM32 Cube IDE is based on Eclipse, so there may be possibility to use it through copilot-chat support which is available for eclipse.

+## SRA-ASR-Team-Meeting
+create presentations including: (1) ongoing activities in projects (2)

+## STAIoTCraft-Chatbot-Feature
+Drop an email to Davide asking if someone is working on that feature now?

+## Discussion-on-Performance-Feedback
+Schedule a discussion on evaluation feedback filled by Mridu in system.

+# Weekly-Presentation-Update
+Multi tenancy support: orgs api integration in proj api

+Project API Test:
+Updated refresh-token in vespucci-test

+CSV and Datalog Conversion Jobs test: